Private Tour of the Milton Avery Exhibition at the Royal Academy, London

 Presentation I: All the Rembrandts of the World: Towards a History of the Catalogue Raisonné

 Panel I: What Makes a Good Catalogue Raisonné

-Authors and editors of catalogues raisonnés discuss the logistics, framework, methodology, financing, relationship with the artist and/or artist estate and publishing approach.
+Authors and editors of catalogues raisonnés discussed the logistics, framework, methodology, financing, relationship with the artist and/or artist estate and publishing approach.

 Panel II: Establishing and Maintaining a Legacy

-This session will look at the positives and negatives of foundations/archives, how to run an archive and how to handle the authentication process.
+This session looked at the positives and negatives of foundations/archives, how to run an archive and how to handle the authentication process.